YINI-lang/YINI-spec/README.md

 ### String Literals in YINI
 YINI defines four main string literal forms: Raw Strings, Classic Strings, Raw Triple-Quoted Strings, and C-Triple-Quoted Strings.

-These forms differ in how they handle escape sequences, whitespace normalization, and multi-line content.
+These forms differ in how they handle escape sequences and multi-line content.

 💡 **Note:** YINI primarily follows C-style commenting rules using `//` and `/* ... */`.
 However, alternative commenting styles `;` and `#` are also supported.
 ```yini